raven-dev-ops/e-commerce-backend/README.md

 This repository contains a Django and MongoEngine based backend for an example e-commerce platform.

+> **Usage & License Notice**
+>
+> This project is **not open source**.
+You must obtain explicit written permission from the repository owner before using, copying, modifying, or distributing any part of this codebase.
+>
+> **Private forks or other private copies of this repository are not allowed** for any purpose.
+Any fork or clone that the owner expressly permits must remain public and clearly reference this repository.

 ## Quickstart for Contributors

+> Only collaborators who have received explicit written permission from the owner may contribute.
+Do **not** create private forks or private copies of this repository.

 Get a local development instance running with the following commands: